skoczen/will/README.md

 ## Installation
 ----------------------------------

 ### Install on Heroku
 Click the button!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+If everything goes well, you will have your own instance of pcobot running.

+Update existing One-Click Heroku Deployment
+Prepare for updates:

+# create local repo pointing to the Heroku remote
+`heroku git:clone --app YOUR_HEROKU_APPNAME && cd YOUR_HEROKU_APPNAME`

+# attach the GitHub repository of pcobot as a new remote
+`git remote add origin https://github.com/pastorhudson/pcobot` From now on you can simply update your Heroku instance by running:

+cd YOUR_HEROKU_APPNAME
+`git pull origin master # pull down the latest version from GitHub` `git push heroku master # push all updates back to your Heroku app instance`

 ### Install on Linux
 *(example code assumes Debian - including Ubuntu, Mint, KNOPPIX, Raspbian)*